Health care in Panama: Hospitals

 See also List of hospitals in Panama.

 Prices are significantly cheaper than in the United States or other highly developed nations, but in comparison to the average Panamanian wage is proportionally equal.
 Some doctors are highly trained in the United States but few are board-certified.
-However, many are trained in high quality medical schools in Spain, Mexico, Panama, and a few in Cuba.
+Many are trained in high quality medical schools in Spain, Mexico, Panama, and a few in Cuba.